 One of the most popular means of enticing users to sign up for an email newsletter is to offer them something useful.
 By far, the most common freebies offered are ebooks and white papers.

 There are two important rules of thumb when it comes to offering either of these types of lead magnets:

 - Ensure that your lead magnets are actually useful.
 Ebooks and white papers need to be worth the price of admission for users—and users will consider their email address as a kind of payment.

 - Put time and care into your lead magnet, whether it’s an ebook or a white paper.
-Consider hiring a professional writer to ensure the publication is high quality.
+Consider hiring a professional writer to ensure the publication is of high quality.

-12. Offer a Coupon or Discount
+12. Offer a coupon or discount

 The greatest of all motivators when it comes to signing up for a newsletter is pretty simple: money.
 The opportunity to receive specials and coupons (especially if those specials and coupons are exclusive to your newsletter) is hard to pass up.